maysunfaisal/ai-lab-template/README.md

 ### Using "default" Namespace for AI Software Templates

-Note, that as the `"default"` Namespace has specific permissions, choosing this Namespace to deploy your AI Software Templates applications is not supported.
+Note, that as the `"default"` Namespace has specific permissions, choosing this Namespace to deploy your AI Software Templates applications is not supported.test2